 - Low refrigerant

-Either way, the outcome is that the air conditioner's evaporator coil cannot operate to properly transfer heat, and in essence 'overcools' itself.
-The result of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
-Yep, the A/C has morphed into an old-school icebox.
+Either way, the ending effect is that the air conditioner’s evaporator coil will be unable to properly transfer heat, and in effect ‘overcools’ itself.
+The net effect of this super-cooling is condensation (that’s water formation), and over time ice forms from that condensation as it cools below the freezing point.
+In other words, the A/C has morphed into an old-school icebox.

 - Confirm that there is nothing restricting the airflow to the system.
-Replace the furnace or air handler's filter and replace any return air filters.
+Replace the furnace or air handler’s filter along with any return air filters.
 Open all the registers completely and ensure that they are not blocked by furniture or drapes.

-- Call Donelson Air Service Experts.
-The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
+- Call Service Experts Heating, Air Conditioning & Plumbing.
+The air conditioning system needs to be serviced by a professional that is ACE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.